 Swimming during pregnancy can be a safe and healthy way to exercise.
 Many moms-to-be find that it can also be a calm and relaxing activity.

 Pregnancy can present many physical obstacles for a woman.
-Swimming can be a good way to workout without putting unneeded stress on your body.
+Swimming can be a good way to work out without putting unneeded stress on your body.
 Before you jump into a pool, lake, or an ocean there are a few things to consider.

-IS SWIMMING SAFE FOR PREGNANCY?
+IS SWIMMING SAFE DURING PREGNANCY?

 Before you engage in any physical activity while pregnant it is best to consult your doctor.
 Generally, it’s considered safe to swim during pregnancy.
 Many physicians agree that this is a good way for pregnant women to get a workout.
 This is due to the low amount of stress and resistance that it puts on the body.